julianespinel/movies/README.md

 1. Update a movie
 1. Delete a movie

+## Implementations

 Currently the following implementations are available:

 1. [Java](https://github.com/julianespinel/movies-java)

 ## API

+Any implementation of `movies` should follow the API described here:

 ### 1. Check microservice is alive